 Sherry Fieber-Beyer, Ph.D.

-Post-Doctoral Researcher, Director of Undergraduate Studies
+Director of Undergraduate Studies

 Ph.D.
-2010 Earth System Science and Policy,
+2010, Earth System Science and Policy,

 University of North Dakota

 B.S.
-2003 Physics & Astronomy,
+2003, Physics & Astronomy,

 Minnesota State University-Moorhead

-Sherry joined the UND Space Studies department as a NASA funded Post-Doctoral Research Scientist in January 2011.
+Dr. Sherry Fieber-Beyer joined the UND Space Studies department as a NASA-funded Post-Doctoral Research Scientist in January 2011.
 Prior to that, she was a graduate student in the departments of Earth System Science and Policy (2007-2010) and Physics (2004-2006) at UND.
-Sherry worked as a graduate research assistant to Mike Gaffey from 2005-2010.
-Sherry's doctoral research project, entitled "Mineralogical Characteristics of Asteroids near the 3:1 Kirkwood Gap," was supported by a competitively awarded NASA Earth and Space Science Fellowship.
-Sherry is a Jamestown, ND native and was the first woman to receive a PhD. from the John D. Odegard School of Aerospace Sciences at The University of North Dakota.
+She worked as a graduate research assistant to Dr. Mike Gaffey from 2005 to 2010.
+Her doctoral research project, entitled "Mineralogical Characteristics of Asteroids near the 3:1 Kirkwood Gap," was supported by a competitively-awarded NASA Earth and Space Science Fellowship.
+Dr. Fieber-Beyer is a Jamestown, ND native and was the first woman to receive a Ph.D. from the John D. Odegard School of Aerospace Sciences at the University of North Dakota.